kaseypocius/MUMT-307-ShimmeringPeaks/docs/README.md

-# MUMT306-MagicMappedKettle
+# MUMT307-ShimmeringPeaks

- Mappings for DHT11 & DHT22 sensors to control digital processing of boiling water.
-Completed in part as a final project for MUMT306 at McGill.
+<h1> Shimmering Peaks </h1>

- Makes use of the Adafruit DHT library, avalible at https://github.com/adafruit/DHT-sensor-library
+A collection of shimmer style reverbs, using the JCRev, PCREv & NREV classes of reverberators, pitch-shifting and Modulating Resonant Peak filters.
+Completed in part as a final project for MUMT307 at McGill.
+Makes use of STK for it's audio algorithms.

  <a href="https://kaseypocius.github.io/MUMT306-MagicMappedKettle/about"> Read more about the project here </a>